-One of the most common causes of game crashing issues is the missing or outdated graphics driver.
-So, if you’re encountering any issues with your games, try updating your graphics driver to see if that’s the core issue.
+One of the most common causes of game issues is a missing or outdated graphics driver.
+So, if you’re encountering any issues with Mount & Blade 2: Bannerlord, such as game crashes and lags, try updating your graphics driver.
 There are two ways you can do this:

 Manual driver update – You can update your graphics driver manually by going to the manufacturer’s website for your graphics product, and searching for the most recent correct driver.
 Be sure to choose only driver that is compatible with your Windows version.

 Automatic driver update – If you don’t have the time, patience or computer skills to update your graphics driver manually, you can, instead, do it automatically with Driver Easy.
 Driver Easy will automatically recognize your system and find the correct driver for your graphics product, and your Windows version, and it will download and install them correctly: